-Dominica is a dream destination for adventure seekers, with nine volcanoes, a hiking trail across the entire country, and endless waterfalls to chase.
+Dominica is one of the best islands to visit for adventure seekers, with nine volcanoes, a hiking trail across the entire country, and endless waterfalls to chase.

 You don’t have to go far to find adventure in Dominica.
 The island is home to some of the best diving sites in the Caribbean, along with a large population of sperm whales that live there year-round.
 Hop in the water with them on a snorkeling trip or join a whale-watching tour to see them from the safety of a boat.